mccright/rrl_staging/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/5558752/2034
 By [Elliot Ackerman](https://en.wikipedia.org/wiki/Elliot_Ackerman)  (1980 – )  and [Adm.
 James Stavridis](https://en.wikipedia.org/wiki/James_G._Stavridis)  (1955 - )

 Reading Notes: [Speculative fiction](https://en.wikipedia.org/wiki/Speculative_fiction)/[thriller](https://en.wikipedia.org/wiki/Thriller_(genre)): On March 12, 2034, China starts a war with the United States that quickly escalates into WWIII...
+China, Russia, Iran and India appear to be working on capabilities today that are used at scale in this story.
+It seems realistic-enough to be frightening in the context of the trajectory of U.S. leadership and influence on this small planet.
+This should be required reading.

 Wikipedia summary: https://en.wikipedia.org/wiki/2034:_A_Novel_of_the_Next_World_War